Skip to ma into content

 Chlor-alkali electrolysis

-Chlor-alkali electrolysis is an important technical process used for the production of basic chemicals such as chlorine, hydrogen, and caustic soda (sodium hydroxide).
-An aqueous solution of sodium chloride (salt) is used as the electrolyte.
-An electric voltage is applied to the electrodes, which are made of special materials.
-In this process, the chloride ions are oxidized to chlorine at the anode, while at the cathode, water is reduced to hydrogen and hydroxide ions.Hydroxide ions react with sodium ions in the solution to form caustic soda.
-Chlor-alkali electrolysis is a highly efficient process used in many industries because it is fast, reliable, and cost-effective, providing essential chemicals for various industrial applications.
+The chlor-alkali electrolysis is an important technical process used for the production of basic chemicals such as chlorine, hydrogen, and caustic soda (sodium hydroxide).
+An aqueous solution of sodium chloride (salt) is used as an electrolyte.
+An electrical voltage is applied to the electrodes, which are made of special materials.
+Through this process, the chloride ions are oxidized to chlorine at the anode, while water is reduced to hydrogen and hydroxide ions at the cathode.Hydroxide ions react with the sodium ions in the solution to form caustic soda.
+The chlor-alkali electrolysis is a very efficient process used in many industries because it is fast, reliable, and cost-effective, and provides essential chemicals for various industrial applications.

 With the help of electric current, the salt (NaCl) into chlorine (Cl2), Caustic soda (NaOH) and hydrogen (H2) is decomposed.